yufei-ilariahuang/Whiteboard-GUI/README.md

 - Facility to clear the drawing area with a single action

 ## Usage
-by Clone using the web URL.
+- by Clone using the web URL:https://github.com/yufei-ilariahuang/Whiteboard-GUI.git
-by run .jar file
+- by run .jar file
-Users can select the drawing mode via the UI buttons, adjust colors with a color chooser, and toggle the fill mode for shapes.
+- Users can select the drawing mode via the UI buttons, adjust colors with a color chooser, and toggle the fill mode for shapes.
 The application translates user interactions into graphical representations.

 ## Design Evaluation